 If there is an afterlife, as Hinduism, Buddhism and other major religions teach, although with variances, and if the fruits of what we have done in this life mingle with fruits of previous lives, we should at least have done our souls a good turn - and may sooner or later reap rewards for that.

 Higher than appearing worldly great is to be and realise oneself in wise ways too.
 Maslow calls it self-actualisation, and sometimes self-realisaton.
 You tend to build your esteem by common ways first, later tinged by individual flair, if any.
-It may bea stepwise "both-and", and the outcomes may be happy, if accepted, or otherwise.
+It may be a stepwise "both-and", and the outcomes may be happy, if accepted, or otherwise.
 Add "more or less" to that, and drink little beer, if any.

 If the future lives look dim and dark due to exasperating sinning, what can you do?
 You have a chance to get free from all cycles of births and deaths evenbefore degradadions and alarming conditions reach you as retributions, as perhaps partial or overwhelming balancing-out, as the fruits of so-called bad seeds, bad karma, take time to find ideal conditions for sprouting.
 Hence, we can flee from heaps of bad karma by going for freedom in Atmajnana - knowing the Source, the Self.

-The solution is that of getting free as soon as possible, or without delay, becoming liberated - and if you don't succeed completely and get Self-realised in one life, your efforts are hardly wasted, granted that you get good and fair chances to go Home in time anyway, before long series of bad karma sprout and give you fallen, deranged lives - That seems to be a balanced take-off in perfect harmony with main passages in the Bhagavad Gita as translated by Sivananda.
-God Krishna:
+The solution is that of getting free as soon as possible, or without delay, becoming liberated - and if you don't succeed completely and get Self-realised in one life, your efforts are hardly wasted, granted that you get good and fair chances to go Home in time anyway, before long series of bad karma sprout and give you fallen, deranged lives - That seems to be a balanced take-off in perfect harmony with several passages in the Bhagavad Gita as translated by Sivananda:

 Listen to wisdom concerning Yoga, endowed with which, Arjuna, you shall cast off the bonds of action!
 In this there is no loss of effort, nor is there any harm (the production of contrary results or transgression).
 Even a little of this knowledge (even a little practice of this Yoga) protects one from great fear.
 (2:39-40)